zoy-l/zmi/README.md

 > Consider starring, thank you 🌟 and support.
 >
-> This project is a rewrite and modification of fork `UmiJs`
+> The plug-in mechanism of this project is a rewrite and modification of fork `UmiJs`

 ## Features